-In assessing a motion capture session one of the most important things to examine is the kinematic sequence.
+In conducting a pitching biomechanics evaluation and assessing a motion capture session, one of the most important things to examine is the kinematic sequence.
 This consists of the angular velocities and corresponding timing of the pelvis, torso, shoulder, and hand.
 These angular velocities can reach speeds upwards of 5000 º/s, and as such cannot be measured through standard 2-D video analysis thus requiring a 3-D motion capture system.
 This simple graph below off our Qualisys Motion Capture system is key to determining how efficiently an athlete is transferring energy from the ground up, through their body, and into the ball.

 As an athlete, you are not able to move efficiently if your body isn’t in a position to do so.
 Incorporating assessments, strength training and data analytics into how we train players is a bit of an art.
 Since each and every player is different in every way, the key is to parse through the information and determine which pieces are relevant for each player.
 Below is a typical testing day for position players at our facility and it’s broken up into several sections: